-continuation of that of Bisin and Gottardi (2006) who prove versions of the first and second welfare theorems in a setting with adverse selection, but with exclusivity.57 Our result in effect shows that a limited analogue of the second welfare theorem with nonexclusivity (in the way we use the term) also holds: The (constrained) Pareto efficient equilibrium that maximizes the utility of the low-risk individual can be implemented by a market mechanism; and we show explicitly how it can be done.
+the second welfare theorem with nonexclusivity (in the way we use the term) also holds: The (constrained) Pareto efficient equilibrium that maximizes the utility of the low-risk individual can be implemented by a market mechanism; and we show explicitly how it can be done.
 Moreover, in parallel to the first welfare theorem, we have established that if there exists a market equilibrium it must be CPE.

-Attar, Mariotti, Salanié (2020a) take a normative point of view, similar to our analysis in section 4.
+Attar et al. (2020a) take a normative point of view, similar to our analysis in Section 4.
 The constraint on which they focus is that the planner is unable to prevent consumers from trading with a third firm.
 This is related to, but not the same as, the constraint on which we focus.
-Our definition of constrained Pareto optimality here and in our earlier papers (2016, 2018) centers on the inability of government to force full disclosure, though it may (as in our equilibrium construct) induce some disclosure.58 Thus, while the allocation they identify is the same the logic is different.59 Still, it is not surprising that the results are parallel.
+Our definition of constrained Pareto optimality here and in our earlier papers (Stiglitz and Yun, 2016; Stiglitz et al., 2018) centers on the inability of government to force full disclosure, though it may (as in our equilibrium construct) induce some disclosure.58 Thus, while the allocation they identify is the same, the logic is different.59 Still, it is not surprising that the results are parallel.